dan-nadler/dan-nadler.github.io/_posts/2017-02-16-thermostat-control.markdown

 I could theoretically port-forward the application so that I could access it from outside my local network, but I will need to add some security before doing something like that.

-The first step to sketch out a plan for the UI.
+The first step was to sketch out a plan for the UI.
 I came up with this simple interface after a few iterations.
 This is just the 'main menu,' I haven't designed the other pages yet.

 ![sketch]({{site.url}}/assets/2017-02-16-thermostat-control/sketch.png){:class="img-responsive"}